-The Achievement Academy employs four WRS positions that have also been certified as a Financial Counselors.
-The Financial Counselors offer onsite credit counseling in debt reduction, credit repair, budgeting, and cash management skills.
+The Achievement Academy has six of seven WRS positions trained as certified Financial Counselors.
+The Financial Counselors offer one-on-one credit counseling in debt reduction, credit repair, budgeting, and cash management skills.
 These services have been incorporated into the FOC service delivery model utilized within the Achievement Academy.